-Figure 3 Summary of participant exclusions, as well as participants’ mean reaction times and standard deviations for Experiments 1a-c.

-Table 1 Summary of participant exclusions for Experiments 1a-1c.

 Results

 Experiments 1a-c served two purposes, the first being theoretical—to test whether listeners compensate for the (visually evident) effects on articulation of a pen in the mouth—and the second methodological—to identify audiovisual test tokens suitable for the remaining experiments, i.e., stimuli that are centered around 50% ashi responses, ranging from about 25-75% ashi responses. .